InStageTwo/rsschool-cv/cv.md

 ## About Me

-I've been working in different sheres and when I have free time I devote it to developing new skills such as programming.
+I've been working in different spheres and when I have free time I devote it to developing new skills such as programming.
 I get very excited when my code works.

 ## Skills